wdporter/i-am-that-vuepress/76-to-know-that-you-do-not-know-is-true-knowledge/readme.md

 You are the tree.
 You have grown numberless branches and leaves in the past and you may grow them also in the future — yet you remain.
 Not what was nor shall be must you know, but what is.
-Yours is the desire that creätes the universe.
+Yours is the desire that creates the universe.
-Know the world as your own creätion and be free.
+Know the world as your own creation and be free.

 **Q:**&ensp;You say the world is the child of love.
-When I know the horrors the world is full of — the wars, the concentration camps, the inhuman exploitations — how can I own it as my own creätion?
+When I know the horrors the world is full of — the wars, the concentration camps, the inhuman exploitations — how can I own it as my own creation?
-However limited I am, I could not have creäted so cruel a world.
+However limited I am, I could not have created so cruel a world.

 **M:**&ensp;Find to whom this cruel world appears and you will know why it appears so cruel.
 Your questions are perfectly legitimate, but just cannot be answered unless you know whose is the world.